-Highly efficient ultra-low emission ICE powertrains for long-distances
+Highly efficient ultra-low emission ICE and other powertrains for long-distances

-By 2020 new advanced fuels, with very low / near zero WTW CO2 emissions, should be available whose use may (i.e. ICE) or may not involve combustion (e.g. fuel cells).
-Advanced powertrains designed to use these fuels for long distances will be optimized and will most probably different from current, in order to take full advantage of the new fuel properties.
+In the future new advanced fuels, with very low / near zero WTW CO2 emissions, should be available whose use may (i.e. ICE) or may not involve combustion (e.g. fuel cells).
+Advanced powertrains designed to use these fuels for long distances will be optimized and will most probably be different from current, in order to take full advantage of the new fuel properties.
 Otherwise, the benefit linked to these new fuels will only be partial.
 This will also apply to their after-treatment systems.
-Research needs will include the powertrain control management system which will be crucial, flexibility to handle different fuels, optimized for these fuels and may include fuel quality sensing capability.
+Research needs will include the powertrain control management system which will be crucial, flexibility to handle different fuels, be optimized for these fuels and may include fuel quality sensing capability.
 Connectivity to the environment will also be desirable.
 Reduction of catalyst materials will be needed to preserve resources and durability and reliability of engines or energy conversion systems.

-Impact: Near zero CO2 WTW.
+Impact: Near zero CO, WTW.

-Convenient charging opportunities for different use cases: urban charging, high power charging, power transfer technologies
+New battery and convenient charging opportunities for different use cases: urban charging, high power charging, power transfer technologies

-In order to challenge pure ICE vehicles without compromising performance, PHEV and BEV will need long range and fast-charging ability.
-In addition, compact, light and affordable batteries will also be needed for attractive and energy-efficient cars.
-In parallel, the infrastructure evolution needs to involve ultra high speed charging stations.
-Improvements related to hybrid storage systems will also lead to CO2 benefits.
+In order to challenge pure ICE vehicles without compromising performance, PHEV and BEV will need long range battery and fast-charging ability.
+Compact, light and affordable batteries with better tolerance to extreme temperatures will be needed for attractive and energy-efficient cars.
 Defining chemistry and developing solutions aimed at performance beyond current Li-ion capabilities will be a challenge.
 Energy efficient batteries and their production considering preservation of available resources are also areas for improvement.
-Batteries with better tolerances to extremes of temperature will be needed as well as improved hybrid storage systems.